Outreach and Engagement

 Strengthening connection, capability and impact

-CEVAW's role as a connected and impactful Centre means working with partners to not only produce world‑leading research, but also to ensure knowledge is shared and applied to advance safety, justice and wellbeing for women everywhere.
+CEVAW's role as a connected and impactful Centre means working with partners to produce world‑leading research and ensure knowledge is shared and applied to advance safety, justice and wellbeing for women everywhere.

 In 2025, CEVAW continued to implement the Communication, Education and Outreach Plan with a focus on expanding open access to evidence and strengthening its collaborative research community.